-- However, each model has its own merits and demerits in predicting [..100]outages.
-Poisson and Negative Binomial [..101]estimates are unbounded and can overestimate [..102]power outages.
-For example, the Negative Binomial regression predicted more outages than the number of customers for [..103]19.8% of cities in the test data with an overprediction ratio of 5.2 for predicted outages compared to actual number of customers.
+- 535 However, each model has its own merits and demerits in predicting outages.
+Poisson and Negative Binomial estimates are unbounded and can overestimate power outages.
+For example, the Negative Binomial regression predicted more outages than the number of customers for 19.8% of cities in the test data with an overprediction ratio of 5.2 for predicted outages compared to actual number of customers.
 Random Forest predictions are hard to calibrate for extreme winds as outage data is limited.
-As a result, we found that they could not be extrapolated for high winds since we only had 1.5% observations with wind speeds greater than 70 m/s.
-Negative Binomial GAM failed to account for small uncertainty in outage - predictions at high winds as we observed that instead, the standard deviation in predictions grew 15 times with increasing wind speed from 40 m/s to 70 m/s.
+As a result, we found that they could not be extrapolated for high winds since we only had 1.5% observations with wind speeds - 540 greater than 70 m/s.
+Negative Binomial GAM failed to account for small uncertainty in outage predictions at high winds as we observed that instead, the standard deviation in predictions grew 15 times with increasing wind speed from 40 m/s to 70 m/s.
 We found that Random Forest also fails to account for small uncertainty at low winds.
+Overestimated power outages could result in prioritizing a less affected city, placing more resources on that city than required.
+Limited mobility of crews during a disaster can lead to prolonged outages, delaying the restoration effects (National Academies of Sciences, Engineering, - 545 and Medicine, 2017).
+In general, erroneous power outage estimates with high uncertainty can result in the non-optimal placement of resources, as optimal resource allocation algorithms will use predicted outages (Brown, 2002).